-- the entity's remuneration framework for directors, including the process by which any pool of directors' fees approved by security holders is allocated to directors; - the entity's remuneration, recruitment, retention and termination policies for senior executives; - the remuneration packages to be awarded to senior executives;34 - equity-based remuneration plans for senior executives and other employees; - superannuation arrangements for directors, senior executives and other employees; and - whether there is any gender or other inappropriate bias in remuneration for directors, senior executives or other employees.
+- the entity's remuneration framework for directors, including the process by which any pool of directors' fees approved by security holders is allocated to directors; - the remuneration packages to be awarded to senior executives:44 - equity-based remuneration plans for senior executives and other employees; - superannuation arrangements for directors, senior executives and other employees; and - whether there is any gender or other inappropriate bias in remuneration for directors, senior executives or other employees.

 The remuneration committee should have a charter that clearly sets out its role and confers on it all necessary powers to perform that role.
 This will usually include the right to obtain information, interview management, and seek advice from external consultants or specialists where the committee considers that necessary or appropriate.
-35
+45